The Best Summer Wedding Flowers

-This week, we're rounding up the popular wedding flowers that are in season for summer weddings.
+We’ve rounded up the popular wedding flowers that are in season for summer weddings.

 Flowers courtesy of Afloral.com

 Ranging in color from white and pink to purple, blue, and green, hydrangeas are extremely versatile.
 We love that these blooms are bountiful and full, giving you more for your money.
 Our ideal bouquet?
 White hydrangeas with dusty miller and Virginia bluebells.
+Learn more about Hydrangeas.

+Poppies.
 Available in a variety of colors, poppies are bright and fun!
 Their petals and wiry stems make them easy to work with, and they will add a lush look to your bouquet or centerpieces.
 We love the idea of paring poppies with tiny white daisies or colorful ranunculus.

-Orchids.
 Simple and delicate, orchids add a touch of feminine flair to any bouquet or centerpiece.
 For a ladylike look, try mixing both pink and white orchids in your bouquet.

-Cosmos.
 These bitty blooms may be small, but they can make a huge impact in your bouquet.
 Add richly-colored cosmos to your bouquet of wildflowers for a bohemian vibe.

 Elegant in appearance and signifying everything from passion to purity, lilies are a fragrant addition to your wedding.
 Since their blooms are so large, you can get a big impact for a small price.
+Learn more about lilies.

 Ever-popular among brides, calla lilies signify divinity, true devotion, and marital bliss.
 Even when they are in season in the spring and winter, calla lilies can be expensive.
 We recommend carrying a simple bouquet of just a few calla lilies tied together with an elegant ribbon.
 Read our guide on Calla lilies.